CS-SE-DEV/FHAPI-TO-LEEF/README.md

 * The script will not start up if the pid file exists (this is to ensure multiple instances dont run concurrently)
 * A cron job is setup to run the FH_LEEF.py every 10 minutes [step 5 from deployment] This ensures that if the script crashes it will be restarted shortly after.
 The aforemention controls ensure that the script will not be run if already active.

 __NOTE__: In the unlikely event the script has crashed and the pid file had not been removed, manually remove it from the file system to ensure the script can restart.
-You can confirm whether this has occured by running the command _pid=$( cat FH_LEEF.pid ); ps -ef | grep $pid | grep -v grep_
+You can confirm whether this has occured by running the command _pid=$( cat FH_LEEF.pid ); ps -ef | grep $pid | grep -v grep_  if there is no output this means the script is not currently running but the pid file still exists.